Fawkes98/BLAST_software/Devlog_BLAST.md

 ### Hardware - Zachary

 ```
-For Zachary to fill out.s
+For Zachary to fill out.
 ```

 # Monday 10/3/2022